imanm93/tech-challenge-time/README.md

 The client application is built using React (w/ Redux) and Axios.

 - Using React allows us to build the client in a modular fashion, maximising code reusability.
-- Using Redux allows us to easily manage and share the state of the application across components
+- Using Redux allows us to easily manage and share the state of the application across components.
-- Using Axios allows us to make network requests to the API
+- Using Axios allows us to make network requests to the API.

 ### API

 The REST-API is built using the Flask micro-framework and MongoDB.
-Authentication of the requests are performed using JWT and Validation of API requests is done using jsonschema.
+Authentication is performed with the help of `JWT` and the validation of API requests is done using `jsonschema`.

 - Using Flask gives us the advantage of a lightweight framework, where we can include only the features we require.
 Thereby reducing overhead when compared to frameworks such as Django.
-- Flask app is created using an `application factory pattern` which allows for the easy creation of API for different environments. (ie. Development, Staging, Production ...)
+- The Flask app is created using an `application factory pattern` which allows us to easily create an app for different environments. (ie. Development, Staging, Production ...)
+This is especially useful when integrating with a CI/CD pipeline.
-- Using MongoDB gives us the advantage of scaling the service horizontally in the future vs. scaling vertically with SQL options.
-Additionally, as it is SchemaLess it allows the application to rapidly add new properties to a `Session` object in the future with almost no modifications required to the source code.
+- Using MongoDB gives us the advantage of scaling the service horizontally in the future rather than scaling vertically with SQL options.
+Additionally, as it is `SchemaLess` it allows the application to rapidly add new properties/details to a `Time Tracking Session` object in the future with almost no modifications required to the source code on the back-end.

 ### Docs